jbrcoleman/Genre_Classification/README.md

 # Genre_Classification
-.
-The dataset we used comprised of 1000 30 second clips of songs within 10 different
+The GTZAN dataset we used comprised of 1000 30 second clips of songs within 10 different
 genres: 1.
 Metal 2.
 Rock 3.
 Blues 4.
 Classical 5.
 Hip Hop 6.
 Country 7.
 Pop 8.
 Disco 9.
 Jazz 10.
 Reggae.
 We took a couple different approaches in building a model to classify these song structures.
 We used CNNs to analyze the Mel-Spectrogram of the song to identify the different